 Change block style

-Clicking on the change block style will let you change the style of the button.
+Use the change block style option to change the style of a particular button.

-You can add a link to the button using the Link setting.
-You can also set it to open the link in a new tab.
+Use the link option to add a link to the button.
+It’s also possible to set it to open the link in a new tab

-You can select the text of the block (button) and use the Bold option or Ctrl+B / Cmd+B on your keyboard to bold it, which is usually heavier than the surrounding text.
+You can select the text in the Buttons block and use the “Bold” option or “Ctrl+B” / “Cmd+B” on your keyboard to bold it, which is usually heavier than the surrounding text.

-You can select the text of the block (button) and use the Italic option or Ctrl+I / Cmd+I on your keyboard to italicize it, which usually appears slanted to the right.
+You can select the text in the Buttons block and use the “Italic” option or “Ctrl+I” / “Cmd+I” on your keyboard to italicize it, which usually appears slanted to the right.

-Use inline code feature to format code snippets within your text differently.
-Not only that, but Inline code formatting also prevents the code to be executed instead of displayed.
+- Use the Inline code feature to format code snippets within your text differently.
+Not only that, but Inline code formatting also prevents the code from being executed instead of displayed.

-The inline image feature allows you to add an image into your text.
+- The Inline image feature allows you to add an image to your block.
 It has one option: enter the desired pixel width for your image.

-Strikethrough can be used to place a horizontal line through the middle of the selected text.
+- Use the Strikethrough option to place a horizontal line through the middle of the selected text.
+Example:

 The block settings panel contains customization options specific to the block.
-To open it, select the block and click the cog icon next to the Publish button.
+To open it, select the block and click the Settings button next to the Publish button.

 When the entire buttons block is selected, you have the Layout, Dimensions, and Advanced settings for customization.

-Typography settings allow you to change a button’s font size, appearance, line height, letter casing, and spacing
+The Buttons block provides typography settings to change the font family, size, appearance, line height, letter case, letter spacing, and decoration.

 Border settings provide options to control the width and radius on each side of the button.